 Warren Buffett has continually shared bits and pieces of his investment philosophy through a lifetime of memorable quotes where he uses simple, jargon-free language when referring to business and investments.
 There's much to learn from the quotes and quips by the legendary billionaire investor, which have exerted great influence over my own investment strategies as well.
 In this blog post, I have compiled 20 of the best insightful quotes from Warren Buffett.

 People are getting more health-conscious nowadays.
 Their growing expenditures on gym memberships, fitness equipment, health supplements, organic foods, etc. are testament to this fact.
 Surely, it’s not difficult for you to find health-conscious colleagues and friends around you.
-While most people are concerned about their physical health, they don’t really pay much attention to their financial health.
+While people are concerned about their physical health, they don’t really pay much attention to their financial health.
 Most people don’t have the habit of conducting regular financial health checks for themselves.
-They simply don't care or don’t know how to.
+They simply don't care, or don’t really know how to and where to start.